ooesili/ooesili.github.io/content/post/redux-getting-rid-of-3-file-features.md

 ## Folders-by-feature vs Folders-by-type

-When an app grows, the are generally two ways to organize its modules: by putting modules of the same type together, or by putting modules of the same feature together.
-This is a topic that deserves its own nuanced discussion so we won't go to deep into it here, but we will briefly explore each option.
+When an app grows, there are generally two ways to organize its modules: by putting modules of the same type together, or by putting modules of the same feature together.
+This is a topic that deserves its own nuanced discussion so we won't go too deep into it here, but we will briefly explore each option.

 ### Folders-by-type

 Folders-by-type is something that will feel familiar to you if you have used Ruby on Rails before.
-It's also an natural extension of the design pattern we've already been looking at.
-The basic ideas is that center your folder structure around the types of modules in your application.
+It's also a natural extension of the design pattern we've already been looking at.
+The basic ideas is to center your folder structure around the types of modules in your application.

 ```bash
 blog/